FAQ About the Race/Ethnicity Section of the Common Application

 Will listing a race such as Asian or White hurt my chances at admission?

 One of the most prevalent reasons why students may feel uncomfortable about the race section of the Common App is that feel that they believe responding one way or the other may adversely impact their application.
 In reality, race is a factor colleges may take into consideration when evaluating your application.

 However, it is important to keep in mind that race is only one factor that colleges consider when evaluating applications.
-It is certainly not the be all end all of your college application, and will neither make nor break your chances of admission.
-Indeed, the other components of your application, such as your test scores, high school GPA, and extracurriculars are likely to play a larger role in your chances for admissions.
+It is certainly not the be-all and end-all of your college application, and will neither make nor break your chances of admission.
+Indeed, the other components of your application, such as your test scores, high school GPA, and extracurriculars are likely to play a larger role in your chances for admission.